Exams

 What do the exams cover?

 Exams will test your understanding of topics presented in lecture and text, including overlapping and nonoverlapping material between the two sources.
-Although some (~25%) of questions will assess your understanding of key terms, most questions (~75%) test conceptual understanding or the ability to apply concepts to new situations.
+Roughly half the exam questions will assess content that came from both lecture and the text, 25% from lecture only, and 25% from the textbook only.Although some (~25%) of questions will assess your understanding of key terms, most questions (~75%) test conceptual understanding or the ability to apply concepts to new situations.

 What types of questions are on the exams?

 Each exam includes non-cumulative multiple-choice questions and one or two short-answer essay questions.
 We will provide sample questions before each exam to give you a feel for the kinds of questions we like to ask.
-This will not be a full "practice exam" but will give you a couple of questions for each topic covered on the exam.

 Is there a final exam?

-The fourth exam—given during the final exam slot—will consist of a cumulative multiple-choice test covering all concepts from the course. **As noted in the section on In-Person lectures, this fourth exam will be optional for students with no more than three unexcused absences from lecture.
+The fourth exam—given during the final exam slot—will consist of a cumulative multiple-choice test covering all concepts from the course. **As noted in the section on in-person lectures, this fourth exam will be optional for students with no more than 3 unexcused absences from lecture.
 Those students can choose to not take the fourth exam, or can use it to drop and replace a lower exam grade.
 Note that if the test is considered “optional,” then it can only help you: if this optional test is your lowest exam score, or you chose not to take it, then it will not count toward your grade.